elizabethjmohr/ejmohr/content/_index.md

 action_label: More about me &rarr;
 action_link: /about
 action_type: text
-description: I am a graduate student, freshwater ecosystem enthusiast, and aspiring data scientist.
-My goal is to positively impact our planet through novel modes of data analysis and effective science communication.
+description: I am a graduate student and aspiring data scientist.
+My goal is to positively impact the world by discovering and communicating insights from data.
 image_left: true
 images:
 - img/lake.jpeg